danog/MadelineProtoDocs/docs/API_docs/constructors/updateChannel.md

-A new channel is available
+A new channel or supergroup is available, or info about an existing channel has changed and must be refeteched.

 ### Attributes: